What does this PR do? This PR adds OpenAI compatibility for Ollama embeddings. Closes https://github.com/meta-llama/llama-stack/issues/2428 Summary of changes: - `llama_stack/providers/remote/inference/ollama/ollama.py` - Implements the OpenAI embeddings endpoint for Ollama, replacing the NotImpleme

 --embedding-model=$EMBEDDING_MODELS

-Same thing but instead of using the distribution, use an adhoc stack with just one provider (fireworks
+Same thing but instead of using the distribution, use an adhoc stack with just one provider (fireworks for inference):

 export FIREWORKS_API_KEY=<fireworks_api_key>